Freely-Given-org/Biblelator/Documentation/Development.md

     destined to be obsoleted (even though many libraries hadn't yet been updated at the time).

-3. TKinter as the widget set
+3. Tkinter as the widget set

-    TKinter is not the most beautiful or advanced widget set, but it is an intrinsic part of regular Python distributions.
+    Tkinter is not the most beautiful or advanced widget set, but it is an intrinsic part of regular Python distributions.
 So it was chosen for its universality rather than trying to choose one of quite a number of competing toolkits (e.g., QT, wxWidgets, etc.) which require extra installation complexities and which may not work well (or at all)